niewiemczego/bingx-sign-header-generator/README.md

 ### How do I get request_payload values?

-The most crucial and dynamic values, especially the `request_payload`, often come directly from API requests made by the Bingx client application.
+The most crucial and dynamic values, especially the `request_payload`, often come directly from API requests made by the Bingx web client.
 Here’s how to obtain them:

 1. **Open Developer Tools:**
-   - Launch your browser and open the Bingx web application.
+   - Launch your browser and open the Bingx website.
    - Open the Developer Tools by pressing `F12` or right-clicking on the page and selecting "Inspect" or "Inspect Element."

 2. **Navigate to the Network Tab:**
    - In the Developer Tools, click on the "Network" tab.
-This tab captures all network requests made by the application.
+This tab captures all network requests made by the webiste.

 3. **Filter Requests:**
    - Use the filter to narrow down the requests to a specific API endpoint.
 For example, type `api/copy-trade-facade/v2/real/trader/positions` or `api/v3/trader/orders/v3` in the filter box.